Did you know?

 World electricity use may grow fastest in non-OECD countries

-The member countries of the Organization for Economic Cooperation and Development (OECD) consumed about 45% of the world's total electricity supply in 2015.
+The member countries of the Organization for Economic Cooperation and Development (OECD) accounted for about 45% of total world electricity consumption in 2016.
 In the International Energy Outlook 2017, OECD nations' share of world electricity use is projected to be 37% in 2050.

 3 Manufacturing Energy Consumption Survey 2014, Table 5.1, October 2017.